devalvamseezeeve/iopn-distrubution/docs/gravity-bridge/dev-setup-guide.md

 ### Cronos Testnet

-You can either use a public cronos testnet (that have embed the gravity-bridge module), or run `start-cronos /tmp/test-cronos` to get a local Cronos testnet.
+You can either use a public iopn testnet (that have embed the gravity-bridge module), or run `start-iopn /tmp/test-iopn` to get a local Cronos testnet.

 You should own some funds in this testnet, for the local testnet, you'll get the funds with the same private key as above.